 (Even Numbered Months)

-Keep in mind, Section 10.B.4. of the Contract provides that a Reserve on vacation or ANP for seven (7) days or more in the remaining part of the month will not be awarded a move-up line.
-So, if you bid an end of month vacation of seven days or more as a Reserve, you will be by-passed on the Reserve
+Keep in mind, Section 10.B.4. of the Contract provides that a Reserve on vacation or ANP for seven (7) days or more in the remaining part of the month will not be awarded a move-up line until after the 7 day period of vacation has passed.
+So, if you bid an end of month vacation of seven days or more as a Reserve, you will be by-passed for a move-up line on the Reserve in this instance.

 top of page